Competitive Auctions with Imperfect Predictions: Introduction

-\paragraph{Learning-augmented Mechanisms} Xu and Lu \cite{xu2022mechanism} revisit several mechanism design problems in the learning-augmented settings, including single-item revenue maximization, frugal path auction, truthful job scheduling, and two facility location on a line.
+\paragraph{Learning-augmented Mechanisms} Xu and Lu~\cite{xu2022mechanism} revisited several mechanism design problems in the learning-augmented settings, including single-item revenue maximization, frugal path auction, truthful job scheduling, and two facility location on a line.
 The revenue maximization auction they studied is different from ours, not only because the constraint is restricted to single-item, but also because they compete with the $OPT$ benchmark thus the robustness ratio is not constant and depends on the scaling of the bids.
-Balkanski et al. \cite{balkanski2023strategyproof} study truthful job scheduling independently and attain the tight asymptotic consistency-robustness trade-off.
-Agrawal et al. \cite{agrawal2022learning} design the learning-augmented mechanism for the one-facility location problem in the two-dimensional Euclidean space.
-Istrate and Bonchis \cite{istrate2022mechanism} study the learning-augmented mechanism for the obnoxious facility location problem on several metric spaces.
-Gkatzelis et al. \cite{gkatzelis2022improved} show the ability of imperfect predictions to improve the Price of Anarchy in games.
-A very recent and relevant work by Balcan et al. \cite{balcan2023bicriteria} investigates the general multi-dimensional mechanism design problem with side information (predictions).
-The authors propose a mechanism that achieves an $O(\log(H))$-consistent ratio, where $H$ represents an upper bound on any bidder's value for any allocation.
+Balkanski et al.~\cite{balkanski2023strategyproof} studied truthful job scheduling independently and attained the tight asymptotic consistency-robustness trade-off.
+Agrawal et al.~\cite{agrawal2022learning} designed the learning-augmented mechanism for the one-facility location problem in the two-dimensional Euclidean space.
+Istrate and Bonchis~\cite{istrate2022mechanism} studied the learning-augmented mechanism for the obnoxious facility location problem on several metric spaces.
+Gkatzelis et al.~\cite{gkatzelis2022improved} showed the ability of imperfect predictions to improve the Price of Anarchy in games.
+Balkanski et al.~\cite{balkanski2023online} studied the learning-augmented online mechanism.
+A very recent and relevant work by Balcan et al.~\cite{balcan2023bicriteria} investigated the general multi-dimensional mechanism design problem with side information (predictions).
+The authors proposed a mechanism that achieves an $O(\log(H))$-consistency ratio, where $H$ represents an upper bound on any bidder's value for any allocation.
+To make a comparison between our paper and the one of Balcan et al.~\cite{balcan2023bicriteria}, they considered more general auction environments and the maximization problem of both social welfare and revenue simultaneously, our paper only focuses on the single-parameter auction environment and revenue maximization.
+When applying their mechanism to our problem, it achieves $O(\log(H))$-consistency and $O(\log(H))$-robustness, and our mechanism achieves $1$-consistency and $O(1)$-robustness.
+Moreover, their robustness benchmark is the revenue obtained by the VCG mechanism, which is a far weaker benchmark in the problems considered in our paper.
+For example, the revenue of the VCG mechanism applying on any digital good auction is $0$, making this benchmark meaningless here.